1

 |

-On Trial: A Devastating and Complete Repudiation of the Big Bang Fiasco
+Devastating and Complete Repudiation of the Big Bang Fiasco (1999) by

-written in 1999 by Roy C. Martin.
-Another book, Seeing Red: Redshifts,
+Roy C. Martin.
+Another book, Seeing Red: Redshifts, Cosmology and

-Cosmology and Academic Science, by the veteran astronomer Halton Arp,
+Academic Science, by the legendary astronomer Halton Arp, is described

 The Cellular DSSU Combines the Two Conflicting World Views

-the seemingly impossible: it combines the world view of perpetual
+accomplish the seemingly impossible: it combines the world view of

-change with the other world view embracing the absence of change.
+perpetual change with the other world view embracing the absence of

-It brings together both sides of the contentious issue that has divided
+change.
+It brings together both sides of the contentious issue that

-cosmologists and philosophers for millennia.
-The cellular DSSU is both
+has divided cosmologists and philosophers for millennia.
+The cellular DSSU

-DYNAMIC and STATIC.
-And most importantly, this universe is both dynamic
+is dynamic (it induces motion).
+And most importantly, this universe is

 |